cds-snc/gcds-docs/src/en/components/radio-group/code.md

 layout: 'layouts/component-documentation.njk'
 translationKey: 'radiogroupCode'
 tags: ['radiogroupEN', 'code']
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 ## Build a radio group

 Use a radio group with a [fieldset]({{ links.fieldset }}) when you're expecting a person to select only one option from a short list of responses.

 The radio group helps a person to make a choice by limiting their options.

 ## Coding and accessibility for radio group

 ### Apply required attributes

 For the radio group to function properly, always use the following attributes with `<gcds-radio-group>`:

 - `name`